-- *Note: 2&2 Rule – During the last 2 minutes of the game all fouls are 2 shots and possession changes, if foul is on a shot attempt free throws are awarded whether basket is made or missed.
+- *Note: 2&2 Rule – During the last 2 minutes of the game all fouls are 2 shots and possession changes, if foul is on a shot attempt a standard “and one” scenario will be in play.

 - An intentional foul results in one free throw and possession of the ball